n8upham/n8upham.github.io/_posts/2019-1-12-Preprint-of-Mammalia-tree-study.markdown

 </table>

-Here is Fig. 1 in the main paper, showing species-level relationships and diversification rates across 5911 species of mammals.
+**Here is Fig. 1 in the main paper**, showing species-level relationships and diversification rates across 5911 species of mammals.
 The branches are colored with tip-level diversification rates (tip DR) and marked with 24 shifts in lineage diversification rates.

 <tr><td><img src="https://n8upham.github.io/images/Fig1_NDexp_TopoCons_24Oct2018.jpg" width="1000px" /></td></tr>